 The Rise of Germanic Fortifications

 One of the most common types was the Ringwall (ring fort), a circular or oval enclosure formed by piling earth and timber.
 These were often situated on hilltops, promontories, or islands in rivers—locations that provided natural obstacles to attackers.
-The use of terrain was paramount (avoid the word: use "critical") to Germanic strategy, as their warriors were accustomed to fighting in forests, marshes, and uneven ground.
+The use of terrain was critical to Germanic strategy, as their warriors were accustomed to fighting in forests, marshes, and uneven ground.
 This emphasis on natural defense became a hallmark of later medieval castle design, where sites were chosen for their defensibility rather than convenience.
+The Pfalz system of the Carolingian era, for example, directly adapted these site-selection principles, establishing royal residences on defensible hilltops that controlled key river crossings and trade routes.

 Archaeological evidence from sites such as the Heuneburg and Glauberg in Germany shows that even in the pre-Roman Iron Age, Germanic and Celtic tribes built substantial fortifications with earthwork defenses and wooden palisades.
+The Heuneburg, dating to the 6th century BCE, featured a mudbrick wall on a stone foundation—a technique that foreshadowed later medieval masonry.
 By the time of the Migration Period (ca. 300–700 CE), Germanic tribes like the Visigoths, Ostrogoths, Franks, and Saxons had developed sophisticated fortifications that could withstand prolonged sieges.
 These early strongholds typically featured a central elevated area (a precursor to the motte) surrounded by a ditch and bank, with wooden watchtowers at intervals along the perimeter.
+The Schlossberg at Spiez in Switzerland, excavated in the 20th century, revealed a 7th-century Frankish fortification built directly over a Roman villa, demonstrating the continuity of occupation and defensive thinking.

 Key Tactics: Ambush and Mobility